Saadat Khan: Early life

 On 12 January 1713, Farrukhsiyar ascended the Mughal throne with the help of the Sayyid brothers.
 During his reign Khan arrived at Delhi.
 With the patronage of Muhammad Jafar, a friend of Farrukhsiyar, Khan succeeded in getting a mansab of a hazari (1,000 horses) and became the commander of the Wala-Shahi regiment.
 Jafar's death in 1716 left Khan without any patron in the royal court.
 He failed to get any promotion in the following three years.

-In 1719, Farrukshiyar was deposed by the Sayyid brothers.
+In 1719, Farrukshiyar was deposed by the Sayyid brothers with the help of Marathas.

 During the reign of Shah Jahan II, Khan accompanied Syed Hassan Ali Khan Barha (the elder Sayyid brother) in his expedition against Maharaja Jai Singh II of Jaipur.
 Khan's husn-i-akhlaq (elegance of manners) and military skill won him the patronage of Syed Hussain Ali Khan, the younger Sayyid brother.
 Hussain Ali Khan appointed him faujdar (garrison commander) of Hindaun and Bayana in present-day Rajasthan on 6 October 1719, and Khan took charge in November.
 The Rajput and Jat zamindars (landlords) were rebelling; Khan began recruiting more troops, and borrowed from the wazir (minister) of the province.
 With the help of auxiliary troops, Khan suppressed the rebellion in the area; the zamindars, attacked one by one, were forced to surrender.
 After restoring law and order within six months of his appointment, Khan was promoted to the rank of 15 sad-izat (commander of 1,500 horses) in the army.